sqweelygig/supercool-servers/README.md

 Schwaber, K. & Sutherland, J. (2020) ‘*The Scrum Guide*’, Scrum Guides.
 Available at: https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf (accessed: 2022-01-02).

+Syed, B. A. (2017) '*TypeScript Deep Dive*'.
+Availble at: https://basarat.gitbook.io/typescript/ (accessed: 2022-03-20).

+TypeScript (2022) '*The TypeScript Handbook*'.
+Available at: https://www.typescriptlang.org/assets/typescript-handbook.pdf (accessed: 2022-03-20).

 Valutis, O (2015) ‘*Styling and Customizing File Inputs the Smart Way*’.
-Available at: https://tympanus.net/codrops/2015/09/15/styling-customizing-file-inputs-smart-way (accessed: 2022-02-13)
+Available at: https://tympanus.net/codrops/2015/09/15/styling-customizing-file-inputs-smart-way (accessed: 2022-02-13).

 We Learn Code (2020) ‘*What is a Web Framework, and Why Should I use one?*’.
 Available at: https://welearncode.com/what-are-frontend-frameworks (accessed: 2022-01-29).